Qing-Lu/torch/Windows.md

 #### Torch

-The instructions assume that LuaJIT + LuaRocks was installed to X:\torch-luajit-rocks and LAPACK was installed to X:\lapack.
+The instructions assume that LuaJIT + LuaRocks was installed to X:\torch\install and LAPACK was installed to X:\lapack.
 Substitute paths accordingly.

-Create the file X:\torch-luajit-rocks\cmake.cmd and add the following content:
+Create the file X:\torch\install\cmake.cmd and add the following content:

     if %1 == -E  (
     cmake.exe  %*